stax76/mpv-hero/README.md

 # mpv-hero

 mpv media player from zero to hero.
-Get quickly started with the popular mpv media player.
+Get quickly and easily started with the popular mpv media player.

 So far mpv-hero is only available for Windows.